fgka/py-cloud-summit-2024-genai-demo/README.md

 * [Adding Gemini Code Assist](./GEMINI.md) to help you add Gemini to Visual Studio Code.
 * [Remote `minikube`](./REMOTE_MINIKUBE.md) shows you how to have `minikube` running remotely and accessing locally.
 * [Running the code locally](./LOCAL_RUN.md) shows you how to run all without Docker or minikube for debugging and testing.
+* [Some Gemini prompts to try](./GEMINI.md) how to go from the vanilla example to what you see here.

 # Guestbook with Cloud Code